mendix/docs/content/en/docs/appstore/modules/saml.md

 If you want to connect your app to multiple SAML IdPs, you cannot use different key pairs and certificates for each of the SSO federations.
 Instead, you must use a single key pair and certificate for all SAML IdPs.
 The certificate can be either a self-signed certificate or a certificate issued by a Certificate Authority (CA) (see [Use a Certificate Issued by a Certificate Authority](#use-ca) for more details)

-The URL for downloading your app’s SP metadata is independent of the value of your app’s EntityID that you configure (see section 3.1) and which is included in the SP-metadata.
-Instead the metadata URL is based on the alias for the connected IDP where the SP metadata will be used.
+The URL for downloading the SP metadata of your app is independent of the value of the EntityID that you configure for your app (see [Configuring Service Provider](configure-sp)) and which is included in the SP metadata.
+Instead, the metadata URL is based on the alias for the connected IDP where the SP metadata will be used.

 ### 1.4 Dependencies{#dependencies}